otegecmis/yokatlas-web-scraper/README.md

 ## YokAtlas Web Scraper

-This project is a `web scraper` designed to extract bachelor's degree program details from universities in Turkey using `yokatlas.yok.gov.tr.` It is built using `Python` with `BeautifulSoup` and `Selenium` to efficiently parse and collect the required information.
+This project is a `web scraper` designed to extract bachelor's degree program details from universities in Turkey.
+It is built using `Python` with `BeautifulSoup` and `Selenium` to efficiently parse and collect the required information.

 ### 0. Preview